-"Safety for All Act") , a measure that was sponsored and heavily promoted as a "gun safety" measure by Lt.
-Gov. Gavin Newsom.
-Proposition 63 amended Penal Code §§ 32310, 32400, 32405, 32410, 32425, 32435, 32450, added section 32406, and repealed section 32420 by initiative statute, which changed the law to totally prohibit and criminalize the possession of "large-capacity magazines" as of July 1, 2017, for Plaintiffs and others similarly situated.
-Proposition 63 took effect on the day after the election.
+40. Proposition 63 (the "Safety for All Act"), a measure that was sponsored and heavily promoted as a "gun safety" measure by Lt.
+Gov. Gavin Newsom, was enacted on November 8, 2016.
+It also was designed to totally prohibit and criminalize the possession of "large-capacity magazines" as of July 1, 2017, for Plaintiffs and others similarly situated, although with broader applicability than SB 1446.
+Proposition 63 took effect the day after the election, on November 9, 2016.
 (Cal.
 Const., Art.
 II, § 10(a): "An initiative statute or referendum approved by a majority of votes thereon takes effect the day after the election unless the measure provides otherwise.")